azzaea/admixture/README.md

 converge to a fixed point of the objective function.
 The convergence tolerance of the second stage is controlled by <code>tol</code>;
-specifically, the algorithm terminates when the difference between the log-likelihood between two successive iterations is less than
+specifically, the algorithm terminates when the difference between the log-likelihood in two successive iterations is less than
 <code>n*tol</code>, where n is the number of samples.
 Input
 <code>max.iter</code> specifies the maximum number of iterations in
 the second stage.